InjectiveLabs/sdk-go/client/keyring/README.md

 * `WithKeyFrom` sets the key name to use for signing.
 Must exist in the provided keyring.
 * `WithKeyPassphrase` sets the passphrase for keyring files.
 The package will fallback to `os.Stdin` if this option was not provided, but passphrase is required.
-* `WithPrivKeyHex` allows to specify a private key as plain-text hex.
+* `WithPrivKeyHex` allows specifying a private key as plain-text hex.
 Insecure option, use for testing only.
 The package will create a virtual keyring holding that key, to meet all the interfaces.
-* `WithMnemonic` allows to specify a mnemonic pharse as plain-text hex.
+* `WithMnemonic` allows specifying a mnemonic phrase as plain-text hex.
 Insecure option, use for testing only.
 The package will create a virtual keyring to derive the keys and meet all the interfaces.

 ## Examples